Battle of Mount Harriet: Battle

 Before first light, Lieutenant Jerry Burnell's 5 Troop of L Company proceeded to an outcrop of rocks towards Goat Ridge.
 As they advanced, the Royal Marine platoon came under fire from Second Lieutenant Jiménez-Corbalán 3rd Platoon, covering the Argentine retreat and were forced to withdraw under cover of the machine guns pre-positioned behind and further up the hill.
 The Troop took one casualty in this action.
 L Company requested mortar fire onto the Argentines; a mixture of High explosive (HE) and White phosphorus (WP); then 5 Troop moved forward supported by the 15 machine-guns positioned on the ridge.
 They took 3 prisoners although most of Jiménez-Corbalán men had withdrawn after losing two killed in the night fighting (Privates Juan José Acuña and Carlos Epifanio Casco).
-The platoon of Oscar Augusto Silva continued to resist from Goat Ridge in the early morning light and a determined conscript (Orlando Aylan), in a position just below the summit of Mount Harriet held up L Company with accurate shooting until killed by an 84mm anti-tank rocket fired at short range.
+The platoon of Oscar Augusto Silva continued to resist from Goat Ridge in the early morning light and a determined conscript (Orlando Aylan or Eduardo Gómez), in a position just below the summit of Mount Harriet held up L Company with accurate shooting until killed by an 8.4cm anti-tank rocket fired at short range.

+Lieutenant Julian Pusey, commanding 6 Troop who was wounded along with half a dozen men in L Company taking on in what all those involved believed to be a stay-behind sniper later commented on the tough Argentine resistance:

+From my perspective Lima Company’s action in the Battle of Mount Harriet had been hard fought, and, at times, intense.
+Those who opposed us had endured the initial bombardment and then had the nerve to hold their ground, with a company of Royal Marines coming towards them.
+They had made good use of their elevated position and used night vision equipment to their advantage.
+I don’t believe the outcome of the battle was ever in doubt, but the fact it took many hours to advance six hundred metres tells the story.

+Six Troop had suffered three injured men; Marine George Brown, Marine David Coulthard, and myself.

 5 Troop continued their advance across open ground towards Goat Ridge but came under fire and withdrew into the cover of rocks.
-British artillery bombarded Silva's platoon and Lima Company was able to resume the advance in the form of 4 Troop and captured Goat Ridge after Silva's men had withdrawn.
+British artillery bombarded Silva's platoon and L Company was able to resume the advance in the form of 4 Troop and captured Goat Ridge after Silva's men had withdrawn.

 At some time in the early morning darkness, Second Lieutenant Jiménez-Corbalán's 3rd platoon were making their way to new positions on Mount William, the officer was concussed and temporarily blinded when he set off an Argentine booby-trap while leading his men through a minefield.
 At great risk to themselves, his radio operator Privates Teodoro Flores and Carlos Salvatierra rescued their platoon commander and were decorated for their bravery.